Get

 German society is highly pet-friendly!
 Dogs are generally welcome in hotels, shopping malls, stores, restaurants, cafes, and even bars.
 However, even well-behaved dogs aren’t allowed in supermarkets and most bakeries.

 Museums, castles, and other cultural sites are also usually off-limits to dogs, but many allow pets to enjoy outdoor areas such as gardens and walkways.
 Dogs are almost always welcome on public transportation, although some systems require pet parents to purchase tickets for their canine companions.
-Animal companions are primarily treated as integral parts of the social fabric in Germany.
+Canines are primarily treated as integral parts of the social fabric in Germany.

 Featured Image Credit: Zuzanna Paluch, Shutterstock